cgwire/kitsu/docs/getting-started-production/README.md

 ## Studio Schedule

 As a production manager, you have access to the Studio Schedule.
-The schedules of all the production are in one place, and help you to prepare your productions better.
+The schedules of all the production are in one place and help you prepare your productions better.

 Go to the main menu ( ![Main menu button](../img/getting-started/main_button.png) ) and click on **Main Schedule** under the **Studio** section.